influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/monitor-with-cloud.md

       # HELP go_gc_duration_seconds A summary of the pause duration of garbage collection cycles.
       ...
       ```
-3. Verify the [Telegraf](/{{< latest "telegraf" >}}/) agent has network access to the `/metrics` endpoint for each monitored InfluxDB OSS instance.

-4. Add your **InfluxDB Cloud** account information (URL and organization) to your Telegraf configuration by doing the following:
+3. Add your **InfluxDB Cloud** account information (URL and organization) to your Telegraf configuration by doing the following:
    1. Go to **Load Data > Telegraf** [in your InfluxDB Cloud account](https://cloud2.influxdata.com/), and click **InfluxDB Output Plugin**.
-   2. Copy the URL, token, organization, and bucket, close the window, and then click **Scrape InfluxDB Enterprise Metrics**.
+   2. Copy the URL, token, organization, and bucket, close the window, and then click **monitoring-enterprise-1.x**.
    3. Replace `URL`, `token', `organization`, and `bucket` under `outputs.influxdb_v2` with your InfluxDB Cloud account information.
 Alternatively, store this information in your environment variables and include the environment variables in your configuration.

       {{% note %}}